freemansoft/IOIODotNet/README.md

  * Digital In _on state change_ has been tested.
  * Uart data has been received
  * The existance of Analog return values is tested but not their values.
+ * I2C has been verified with JeeLabs Expander

 ##Build Environemnt##
 Visual Studio 2015 with .Net 4 on Windows 8.
 Get the new Community edition if you don't have an MSDN license.
 There are only integration tests at this time.